It can be any type of bird you like I guess, but my mom wanted a flying flamingo – so I made her one!

 Actually, my mom dropped off a sick bird a while back hoping that I could bring it back to life.
 I really had a hard time deciding whether to put it out of its misery or give it my best to try to revive it.
 Well after looking into my Mom’s eyes (bring up the violins) I grabbed a sheet of luann plywood and my pencil and started the process of giving this old bird new wings.

 This flying flamingo is a great project for a hanging mobile that can be flown indoors or out.
-I have a template available, you may need to blow it up to size or if you feel daring, design your own flock of birds.
+I had the old bird as a template, but go online and find the type of bird you’d like to create and free hand draw your own flock of birds!

 - Luann plywood (1/8” thick)